ATLANTIC LEAGUE SCOREBOARD

 Your current subscription does not provide access to this content.

-Partly cloudy this evening followed by mostly cloudy skies and a few showers after midnight.
-Low 67F.
+Partly cloudy early.
+Scattered thunderstorms developing in the afternoon.
+Near record high temperatures.
+High near 90F.
 Winds SSW at 10 to 15 mph.
-Chance of rain 30%..
+Chance of rain 60%..

-Partly cloudy this evening followed by mostly cloudy skies and a few showers after midnight.
-Low 67F.
-Winds SSW at 10 to 15 mph.
-Chance of rain 30%.
+Scattered thunderstorms in the evening, with mostly cloudy skies overnight.
+Low 68F.
+Winds SSW at 5 to 10 mph.
+Chance of rain 60%.